-The services related to referees appointed by the Lancaster County Board of Equalization are exempt from the Nebraska Real Property Appraiser Act pursuant to Nebraska Revised Statute § 76-2221(7).
+The services related to referees appointed by the Board are exempt from the Nebraska Real Property Appraiser Act pursuant to Nebraska Revised Statute § 76-2221(7).
 However, as required by the Nebraska Real Property Appraiser Act, each Referee's Report shall include the following disclosure prominently with such report: The opinion of value may not meet the minimum standards contained in the Uniform Standards of Professional Appraisal Practice and is not governed by the Real Property Appraiser Act.

 Any opinions or recommendations by the Referees and/or Referee Coordinator(s) should not be used for any purpose or function requiring compliance with any section of either the Uniform Standards of Appraisal Practice or the Nebraska Real Property Appraiser Act.
-The services rendered by the Referee process are to be utilized only by the Lancaster County Board of Equalization, or its assigns.
+The services rendered by the Referee process are to be utilized only by the Board, or its assigns.
 The reports are public documents and are available for review once filed in the County Clerk's Office at the conclusion of the Referee System process.